mikaylasb757/DigHist5152/test/edit-me.md

 👉 Paste your entry below and italicize the second word of your entry.

-A *Irobot* must reproduce, as long as it doesn't interfere with laws 1 or 2.
+A *robot* must reproduce, as long as it doesn't interfere with laws 1 or 2.

 👉 Download the image in the test folder, robot.jpg.
 Then drag and drop the image from your computer into this document anywhere you like.
 ![robot](https://user-images.githubusercontent.com/111812333/189771666-1b18729c-104d-426b-91ca-96889cd827ea.jpg)